June 25, 2023

 Case study: The power of a customer avatar for an online store owner

-Consider the story of Jessie, a young entrepreneur who runs an online store selling eco-friendly products.
+Consider the story of Jessie, a young solopreneur who runs an online store selling eco-friendly products.
 Despite having high-quality products, she struggled with low sales and engagement.
 That's when she decided to invest time in creating a customer avatar.

 Jessie crafted an avatar named "Eco-conscious Emma," a 28-year-old woman passionate about the environment and eager to adopt a sustainable lifestyle.
 With this persona, she revised her product descriptions, emphasizing the eco-friendly aspects of her products and how they contribute to a sustainable lifestyle.
 She highlighted that her products were made from 100% recycled materials and were designed to help reduce a person's carbon footprint.